 Being professional starts with how you dress.
 Make sure that you know the district’s dress code for teachers and adhere to it.
 It is equally crucial to understand that you are working with minors.
 Use appropriate language, don’t try to be their friends, and don’t get too personal with them.

 - Identify the Helpers

 - Stay on Task

 Arriving early is a key component of your day.
-There are so many things a substitute needs to do to ensure that they have a good day before school begins.
-The first thing they need to do is to report to the appropriate place to check in.
-After checking in, a substitute should spend the remainder of their time looking over the daily schedule and the lesson plans, making sure that they have a good understanding of the material they will be required to teach that day.
+There are so many things a substitute needs to do to ensure that they have a fantastic day before school begins.
+The first thing they need to do is to report to the appropriate place.
+After checking in, a substitute should spend the remainder of their time looking over the daily schedule and the lesson plans, making sure that they have a clear understanding of the material they will be required to teach that day.

 Getting to know the teachers in the rooms around you can provide you with a lot of assistance.
 They will likely be able to help you with questions specific to the schedule and the content.
 They may also be able to give you additional tips specific to your students that could benefit you.
 Finally, it can be beneficial to build a relationship with these teachers because you may have the opportunity to sub for them at some point.

 Every teacher runs their room different, but the overall makeup of the students in the room will always be the same.
 You will always have students who are class clowns, others who are quiet, and those that simply want to help.
-You want to quickly identify the handful of students that will be helpful throughout the day.
-These students can assist you with finding materials in the classroom, making sure you stay on schedule, etc. The classroom teacher will be able to tell you who these students are if you are able to visit with them before hand.
+You want to identify the handful of students that will be helpful throughout the day quickly.
+These students can assist you with finding materials in the classroom, making sure you stay on schedule, etc. The classroom teacher will be able to tell you whom these students are if you are able to visit with them before hand.